 OK, so maybe we’ve slogged through those next few glasses of water.
 Feeling a bit bloaty now with all this innovation stuff.
 But what do we need to get to that final goal?
 What’s that innovation eighth glass of water?

 Innovation lessons #4 - Get the right team together

-What we’ve found makes the biggest difference is to get the right type of people to work on innovation.
+We’ve found the biggest difference comes from getting the right type of people to work on innovation.
 This is the most important of our innovation lessons.
 Because if you don’t have the right people, innovation will never work.